mohamedkhairy23/bootcamp_api/README.md

 - Calculate the average cost of a Bootcamp by calculating the average cost of the Bootcamp courses and update the value of Bootcamp average cost when deleting a course, updating a course price, or adding a course to the Bootcamp.

-- Endpoints for the last 12 months statistics for users, boot-camps, and courses.
+- Endpoints for the last 12 months statistics for users, bootcamps, and courses.

 - Query strings for advanced filtration, sort, select, search, and pagination with page and limit.